rotexsoft/leanorm/docs/getting-started.md

 - **setLogger:** it is used to inject a [PSR-3](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md) compliant logger into the instance of the model class this method is being called on.
 It can also set the current logger to null if you want to stop using the currently set logger.

 LeanOrm has the following static methods on the **\LeanOrm\Model** class that are related to logging:
 - **clearQueryLogForAllInstances:** it clears the static internal array containing all query log entries across all instances of the model class that have logging turned on.
+This does not clear the query log for each individual instance of the Model class, you would have to call the **clearQueryLog** method on each instance to do that.
 - **getQueryLogForAllInstances:** it returns a copy of the static internal array containing all query log entries across all instances of the model class that have logging turned on.
 It can also return all the query log entries (if any) for a particular instance of model, if that instance is passed as an argument (it's equivalent to calling **getQueryLog** directly on the instance of the model class).

 > If you only want to debug queries executed by a single instance of the model class, you should just call the **getQueryLog** method on that instance.
 If you also have a logger set for that model instance, you will be able to see in real-time the queries executed on that instance in the destination where your logger is logging to.